bcoles/kasld/README.md

 `--experimental` (`-x`) to include them.
 The number of skipped components is noted in the "Running N components..." line.
 Setting `KASLD_EXPERIMENTAL=1` in the environment has the same effect.

+Pass `--skip PATTERN` (`-s`) to exclude one or more components by name.
+Patterns use `fnmatch(3)` glob syntax — e.g. `--skip 'dmesg_*'` skips all
+components whose name starts with `dmesg_`.
+Comma-separate multiple patterns in a single flag or repeat the flag to accumulate them:
+`--skip dmesg_backtrace,dmesg_e820` and `--skip dmesg_backtrace --skip dmesg_e820`
+are equivalent.
+The number of skipped components is noted in the "Running N components..." line.

 ### Cross-section derivation